guarinogabriel/Mac-CLI/README.md

 # mac
 The ultimate tool to manage your Mac.
 It provides a huge set of command line commands that automatize the usage of your OS X system.

+# Requirements
+These are the requirements to be able to run all the commands:

+* Git
+* Pipe Viewer (pv)

 ### General Commands

 | Command  | Description | Arguments |